spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 resources Kubernetes supports.
-Also the Kubernetes extension mechanisms&mdash;called [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)&mdash;make it easy to build new types of resources, and Spinnaker accomodates that by making it simple to extend Spinnaker to support a user's CRDs.
+Also the Kubernetes extension mechanisms&mdash;called [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/)&mdash;make it easy to build new types of resources, and Spinnaker accommodates that by making it simple to extend Spinnaker to support a user's CRDs.

 ## Terminology Mapping